Pick a Pack of Perfect Poultry

 - Bag separately from unwrapped foods like fresh fruits and vegetables.

-- Plan to cook fresh chicken within 2 days of purchase or subdivide bulk buys and freeze what you won’t use quickly.
+- Plan to cook fresh poultry within 2 days of purchase or subdivide bulk buys and freeze what you won’t use quickly.

 In Your Refrigerator & Freezer